jjsch-dev/at21cs11-eeprom-emulator/Readme.md

 * **⚙️ Macro Availability:** The `debug_toggle_pin()` macro will only be available in your code if the `ENABLE_DEBUG_PIN` macro is defined.
 You might need to include a specific header file where this macro is defined.
 * **⏳ Performance Impact:** Inserting `debug_toggle_pin()` calls will introduce a small overhead in your code execution time.
 This is generally acceptable for debugging purposes but should be considered if you are performing very precise timing measurements.
 Remember to remove or comment out these calls in your final production code.

-This example demonstrates how you can use a dedicated debug pin and an oscilloscope to gain detailed timing information about specific parts of your software and its interaction with external buses like the SWI bus.
+This example demonstrates how you can use a dedicated debug pin and an oscilloscope to gain detailed timing information about specific parts of the **firmware** and its interaction with the **SWI bus**.

 ---